Röchling Group

 Röchling SE & Co.
 KG is a plastics engineering company headquartered in Mannheim, Baden-Württemberg, Germany.
 The company has three divisions: Industrial, Automotive and Medical.
-Currently Röchling employs 11,245 people in 90 locations across 25 countries (North- and South America, Europe and Asia), with annual sales of €2.207 billion in 2021.
+Röchling employed 11,681 people in 83 locations across 25 countries (North and South America, Europe and Asia) in 2025, with annual sales of €2.592 billion in 2024.

 History

 Beginnings

 In 1822, Friedrich Ludwig Röchling founded a coal enterprise in Saarbrücken.
 After his death in 1836, his four nephews—Theodor, Ernst, Carl and Fritz—were left with the business, which was named Gebrüder Röchling KG.
 They began industrial coke and iron manufacturing in the mid-19th century.
-After the death of his brothers, Carl Röchling (1827-1910) managed the company alone for twenty years until the beginning of the 20th century.
+After the death of his brothers, Carl Röchling (1827–1910) managed the company alone for twenty years until the beginning of the 20th century.

 He then bought the Völklingen Ironworks, which was run under the name Völklinger Eisenwerk Gebrüder Röchling.
 In 1860, the newly opened rail line near the production site, as well as the addition of parts of Elsass and Lothringen to the German empire after the war 1870/71, contributed to the growth of the iron mill.
 Völklingen's first blast furnace went into operation in 1883.

-After the death of his father Carl in 1898, Hermann Röchling (1872-1955) became general director of the company.
+After the death of his father Carl in 1898, Hermann Röchling (1872–1955) became general director of the company.
 Under his supervision, the ironworks developed into a “modern” blast furnace factory, which could also satisfy the rising demand for high-grade steel.